Six Widespread Myths About Divorce

 Even two decades into the 21st century, the idea that mothers are preferred when it comes to child custody persists.
 This is not a legal doctrine.
 Indeed, in some states in some years fathers were awarded primary physical custody or residential custody more often than mothers.

 In years gone by, there was a legal principle enshrined into law called the tender years doctrine.
 This concept held that very young children need to be in the primary care of their mothers following a divorce.
 However, the tender years doctrine has now been stripped from the laws of all 50 states.Children can Select the Parent They want to Live With

 Children are not automatically able to pick the parent they want to live with when a divorce occurs.
 The laws vary from one state to another in regard to the role a child plays in determining child custody.
 With that said, broadly speaking, depending on a child's age and emotional maturity, the minor's wishes will be considered by a court in making a custody determination.
 While considered, a child's wishes usually are not determinative.Property in a Divorce is Divided 50/50

 Finally, a widespread divorce myth is that property is divided between spouses equally or 50/50.
 In a community property state, the presumption is that assets will be divided equally.
 With that said, it is not necessarily true and an unequal distribution can still occur.

 In a state that uses the equitable division of property standard - which most states do use - the division of assets is based on what fair and equitable or just under the facts of the case.
 That does not mean the division will be 50/50.

-Additional information about divorce myths and other matters can be obtained by scheduling an initial consultation.
-If you have a question concerning divorce, contact the Law Offices of Peter Van Aulen at (201) 845-7400 for a consultation.
+Additional information about divorce myths and other matters can be obtained by scheduling a free initial consultation.
+If you have a question concerning divorce, contact the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.